 How is CEIAG delivered at Fulston Manor School?

 The CEIAG programme is delivered in a variety of ways.
 Some of these are age specific, others are more generic across all year groups:

-CEIAG is delivered as part of the school’s Personal, Social and Health Education (PSHE) programme, and assemblies.
+CEIAG is delivered as part of the school’s Personal Development Curriculum (PDC) programme, and assemblies.

-CEIAG is delivered as part of the school’s PSHE programme and assemblies.
+CEIAG is delivered as part of the school’s PDC programme and assemblies.

 CEIAG is delivered as part of the school’s Enrichment programme, assemblies, and through guidance interviews with the school's Careers Advisor.
 Much of this is focused on supporting students to make decisions about applying for a place in Higher Education, or moving into employment or further training.
 Work experience is compulsory for all Year 12 students, and takes place in July.

 CEIAG is delivered through discrete careers support sessions, which focus initially on supporting students through their university applications, and in assemblies.
 Students are able to request careers interviews and discussions with key staff regarding progression beyond school.
 As much support as possible is provided to help students make good, informed decisions, but there is an emphasis in Year 13 on students being proactive in this process.

 The school aims to provide opportunities for students of all year groups to meet and engage with representatives from a wide range of careers pathways.
 These ‘Meet the Employer’ sessions take place at lunchtimes throughout the year and will give students the opportunity to find out about different careers as well as ask questions of employers.
 The programme is advertised in tutor groups.

 National Careers Week 2020 is running from 2nd to 7th March, and the school will be participating by running a series of activities including a programme of additional ‘Meet the Employer’ sessions at lunchtime which will be open to students from all year groups.
 All students in Years 9 and 12 will have lessons in all of their subjects on the relevance of those subjects for future career pathways.